Communication

 Building strong, trusting relationships is fundamental when working with high-needs clients, whether their needs are emotional, developmental, or sociological.
 Through my professional and personal experiences, I have come to understand that effective communication is not simply the exchange of information, but an ongoing process of listening, observing, and responding with intention.
 This realization has become the foundation of my practice.
 I have learned that communication begins with empathy and deep listening, and that meaningful interactions require reflection, awareness, and continual adjustment.

 One of the most significant lessons I’ve learned is that communication extends far beyond spoken language.
 In my work with children, particularly those with emotional or developmental challenges, I learned to communicate through play, silence, and non-verbal cues.
 When completing my Therapeutic Play Certification, I discovered the importance of mirroring a child’s actions, narrating their play with simple affirmations, and using symbolic tools to understand their internal experiences (evidence 1.1).
-Through creating play stations with materials such as dollhouses, colouring prompts, and Legos, I learned to “listen” to the stories children shared through their choices and behaviours rather than relying solely on verbal expression.
-This shifted my practice from interpreting behaviour to being curious about it.
+For example, instead of asking a child why they were upset, I would sit alongside them, reflect what I saw, and allow meaning to emerge through repeated play patterns.
+Through creating play stations using dollhouses, figures, colouring prompts, and building materials, I learned to listen to the stories children shared through their choices and behaviours.
+Earlier in my practice, I relied more heavily on verbal prompts, which often increased resistance or withdrawal.
+Over time, I learned that stepping back and allowing space led to deeper trust and more authentic communication.

 My role as a Social Work Technician further strengthened my learning about communication as a tool for advocacy.
 Many families expressed fear or mistrust toward institutions such as social services or public health.
-Explaining processes with clarity, validating concerns, and using plain language helped families feel respected and supported.
-These experiences taught me that communication can alleviate fear and transform it into empowerment when delivered with transparency and empathy.
+I learned to explain processes step by step using plain language, validate concerns before providing information, and avoid acronyms or professional shorthand.
+When families felt overwhelmed, I learned to break information into smaller parts and return to it over multiple conversations rather than expecting understanding in one meeting.
+These experiences showed me that clear communication can reduce fear and support informed decision making.

-A pivotal learning moment occurred when I presented trauma-informed practices to approximately 300 school board staff members as part of the NEST Project (evidence 1.2).
+A pivotal learning moment occurred when I developed and delivered a presentation on trauma-informed practices to approximately 300 school board staff members as part of the NEST Project (evidence 1.2).
 Preparing for this presentation taught me how to translate complex psychological concepts into accessible language.
-I learned the value of anchoring information in real classroom examples and using storytelling to help staff reframe “misbehaviour” as communication of unmet needs.
-This experience strengthened my public-speaking skills, but more importantly, it demonstrated how intentional communication can influence organizational culture and contribute to systemic change.
+I learned the value of anchoring information using real classroom examplesand short scenarios to help staff recognize behaviour as communication of unmet needs rather than intentional disruption.
+This experience strengthened my public speaking skills and demonstrated how intentional communication can influence professional understanding and school culture.

-Across all these experiences, I have learned that communication is a dynamic, evolving practice.
-It requires humility, consistency, and the willingness to revise my approach based on the needs of the person in front of me.
-Whether I am speaking with a child, collaborating with colleagues, supporting a family, or addressing a large audience, I aim to communicate with empathy, clarity, and intention.
-Ultimately, I have learned that effective communication fosters trust, strengthens collaboration, and builds the foundation for meaningful change in human-service work.
+Across these experiences, I have learned that communication is a dynamic and evolving practice.
+It requires humility, consistency, and a willingness to adjust based on the person in front of me.
+Whether working with a child, supporting a family, collaborating with colleagues, or addressing a large audience, I approach communication with empathy, clarity, and intention.
+I have learned that effective communication builds trust, strengthens collaboration, and creates the conditions for meaningful change.

 Evidence Relevant to Communication: